Blog

 The Take Rate: A Cost to Lenders, Not Borrowers – But It Shapes Pool Economics

 The Take Rate is a portion of borrower interest diverted to protocol beneficiaries before it reaches lenders.
-Borrowers pay the full Borrow APR; the Take Rate determines how much of that interest lenders actually receive — supply APY is always shown net of the Take Rate.
-Borrowers do not pay the Take Rate directly, but it shapes pool economics: a high Take Rate reduces lender yield, which can reduce supply-side participation and push utilization — and therefore borrowing costs — higher over time.
+Borrowers pay the full Borrow APR; the Take Rate determines how much of that interest lenders actually receive.
+The supply APY shown in the interface is always net of the Take Rate.
+Borrowers do not pay the Take Rate directly, but it shapes pool economics: a high Take Rate reduces lender yield, which can reduce supply-side participation and push utilization (and therefore borrowing costs) higher over time.

 From Trustline to Funded: The Borrowing Workflow on Stellar